 “We’ve held many events including those at universities, to lure potential volunteers and personally I feel that many people are interested (in volunteering),” he said of his hopes to recruit 80,000 volunteers by the end of this year.

 With an aim to embrace diversity at the games, the applications will be open to all people, including those with disabilities, regardless of their nationality, Sakaue said.
-Those who want to participate, however, must have been born before April 1, 2002 and need to possess either Japanese nationality or are residing in Japan legally.
+Those who want to participate, however, must have been born on or before April 1, 2002 and need to possess either Japanese nationality or are residing in Japan legally.

 “We’re not demanding language abilities and a lack of foreign language skills won’t ruin applicants’ chances but such skills will be a plus,” Sakaue added, explaining that foreign residents of Japan will only need to have basic communication skills in Japanese.